 - Their heads are actually reminiscent of a new penny, while their body is tan and a lighter color tan.
 Luckily for those of us that live in the South East where copperheads live, they are not super toxic as far as most snakes go.

 - Some warning, right?
-Usually the first strike is not deep and not super filled with venom.
+Usually, the first strike is not deep and not super filled with venom.
 But, younger snakes often have no idea what to do so they unload every drop of venom in their warning strike.

 Unfortunately, copperhead snakes also blend into the forest floor well.

-Follow the standard formula for dealing with creepy crawlies and horse emergencies – call the Vet first.
-Then the Vet can figure out the best treatment plan, which largely depends on the severity of the copperhead snake bite.
+- Follow the standard formula for dealing with creepy crawlies and horse emergencies – call the vet first.
+Then the vet can figure out the best treatment plan, which largely depends on the severity of the copperhead snake bite.

 - Have your vet show you how to use a piece of hose to make an airway and how far to put it in.
 Standard operating procedure – similar to the course of action following a rattlesnake bite.

-Many horses and pets and humans fare just fine with a copperhead snake bite, but don’t underestimate it.
+- Many horses and pets and humans fare just fine with a copperhead snake bite but don’t underestimate it.

-Of course we would love to prevent every single snake bite possible, and knowing how Copperheads live and act goes a long way towards that.
-Call your Vet and go from there!
+- Of course, we would love to prevent every single snake bite possible, and knowing how copperheads live and act goes a long way towards that.
+Call your vet and go from there!